Mediashare/time-tracking/README.md

   time-tracking upgrade                Download latest version of Time Tracking
 ```
 ## Build
 [Box2](https://github.com/box-project/box2) used for .phar generation from php project.
+PHP 7.4 is require.
 ```bash
 box build
 # or